I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/printerextension/nf-printerextension-iprinterqueueview-setviewrange.md

 ## -remarks
 <p>Invoking this method causes the events for status change to the jobs to be fired.
 The <a href="print.iprinterqueueviewevent_onchanged">IPrinterQueueViewEvent::OnChanged</a> event method returns the live queue in response, using the specified maximum range size.</p>

-<p>Invoking this method causes the events for status change to the jobs to be fired.
-The <a href="print.iprinterqueueviewevent_onchanged">IPrinterQueueViewEvent::OnChanged</a> event method returns the live queue in response, using the specified maximum range size.</p>

 ## -requirements
 <table>
 <tr>